Definition of

 A photometer measures the intensity of light.

-A photometer is a device used to measure light intensity .
-The term is formed by the compositional elements photo- (which refers to light ) and meter (referring to measurement or a device used to measure ).
+A photometer is a device used for measuring the intensity of light .
+The term is formed with the compositional elements photo- (referring to light ) and ‒́meter (referring to measurement or a device used to measure ).

-Before continuing, it is important to note that, in the field of physics , light is the name given to the electromagnetic wave that is recorded in the visible spectrum (that is, in the area of electromagnetic radiation that can be perceived by the human eye).
+Before continuing, it is important to note that, in the field of physics , light is called the electromagnetic wave that is recorded in the visible spectrum (that is, in the area of electromagnetic radiation that can be perceived by the human eye). human).
 The idea of intensity , meanwhile, refers to a level of force.

 How a photometer works

-The photometer is a device that measures the quantity of photons present in a beam of light.
-At this point it should be clarified that photons are the elementary particles that, according to the criteria of quantum physics, make up electromagnetic radiation .
+The photometer is a device that measures the number of photons present in a beam of light.
+At this point it must be clarified that photons are the elementary particles that, according to the criteria of quantum physics, make up electromagnetic radiation .

 What the photometer does is analyze the light that its photosensitive cell receives.
 These instruments were invented at the end of the 19th century in England , replacing the measurement of light that was carried out through the use of chemicals.

-Depending on their characteristics, photometers can measure incident light (measuring the level of light reaching an object) or reflected light (i.e. the light reflected by objects back onto themselves).
+Depending on their characteristics, photometers can measure incident light (calculating the level of light that reaches an object) or reflected light (that is, the light reflected by the objects themselves).
 Both are important in the field of photography .

 Camera